-The ability to interpret clinical symptoms and signs.
-The ability to gather and interpret data.
-The ability to formulate and execute rational treatment plans.
-The understanding of prognostic factors.
-The ability to defend or justify the chosen management options.
+- The ability to interpret clinical symptoms and signs; - The ability to gather and interpret clinical data; - The ability to formulate and execute rational treatment plans; - An understanding of prognostic factors; - The ability to defend or justify the chosen management options. - 5.1.2 This will consist of a series of structured clinical vivas lasting a total of one hour with pairs of examiners.
+Clinical material such as study casts, radiographs, clinical photographs, etc. may be used by the examiners to assist in the examination process.
+For each viva there will be a period of assimilation lasting one minute, each followed by a 9 minute viva where the candidate will be questioned by a pair of examiners.

-- 5.1.2 This will consist of a number of vivas, based on between 3 and 6 separate clinical scenarios which will be presented to the candidate immediately beforehand.
-Clinical scenarios will be composed of written clinical information, and may be supported by clinical photographs, radiographs etc. A mixture of short (10-minute) and long (20-minute) scenarios may be used.
-Candidates will be allowed a total of one hour on their own to assimilate the scenarios after which they will be questioned by a pair of examiners for a further hour.
-Questioning on each scenario will be led by a single examiner. - 5.2 Section on the Management of Health Care Delivery - 5.2.1 The aim of this section is to assess the candidate's knowledge and understanding of the management of health care delivery and its regulatory mechanisms and his/her readiness for a leadership role in a senior post. - 5.2.2 This will consist of a number of vivas, based on three to six separate scenarios which will be presented to the candidate immediately beforehand.
-The scenarios will be composed of written information on a variety of topics (see Paragraph 5.2.3).
+5.2 Section on the Management of Health Care Delivery

+- 5.2.1 The aim of this section is to assess the candidate's knowledge and understanding of the management of health care delivery and its regulatory mechanisms and his/her readiness for a leadership role in a senior post. - 5.2.2 This will consist of a number of vivas, based on between 3 and 6 separate scenarios which will be presented to the candidate immediately beforehand.
+The scenarios will be composed of written information on a variety of topics (see below).
 A mixture of short (10-minute) and long (20-minute) scenarios may be used.
-Candidates will be allowed a total of up to one hour on their own to assimilate the scenarios after which they will be questioned by a pair of examiners for a further hour.
-Questioning on each scenario will be led by a single examiner.

-5.2.3 A candidate may be examined on any of the following subject headings:

-Health services management, administration and use of resources; Evidence-based practice, clinical guidelines and outcomes; Medico-legal responsibilities, jurisprudence and ethics; Clinical effectiveness/clinical audit; Appraisal/performance assessment/peer review; Clinical risk management/complaints; Teaching/training/assessment/continuing professional development; Confidentiality/data protection/freedom of information.

-5.2.4 It is acknowledged that the health care systems within the British Isles are structured differently, regulated differently and supported by different agencies.
+There will normally be three assimilation periods of 20 minutes, each followed by a 20-minute viva where the candidate will be questioned by a pair of examiners. - 5.2.3 A candidate may be examined on any of the following subject headings: - Health services management, administration and use of resources; - Evidence-based practice, clinical guidelines and outcomes; - Medico-legal responsibilities, jurisprudence and ethics; - Clinical effectiveness/clinical audit; - Appraisal/performance assessment/peer review; - Clinical risk management/complaints; - Teaching/training/assessment/continuing professional development; - Confidentiality/freedom of information/data protection. - 5.2.4 It is acknowledged that the health care systems within the British Isles are structured differently, regulated differently and supported by different agencies.
 Candidates are expected to be familiar only with the structures, regulations and agencies that exist in the country where their training is based.